UdayKalra/cse110-lab/README.md

 # Welcome to my Markdown Portfolio

 My name is [Uday Kalra](https://www.linkedin.com/in/udaykalra), and I study Computer Science at University of California, San Diego.
+Click [here](#life-goals) for my Life Goals.

 As the great George Clinton once professed
 >Everybody's got a little light under the sun.